Posted by Ministry Voice | Jun 29, 2021 | Bible Study, Churches, Discipleship, Leadership, Sermons

-In other words, this is a great time to see this holiday from a Godly perspective and celebrate this freedom with the true freedom that is found only by accepting Jesus Christ as our Lord and personal Saviour.
+In other words, this is a great time to see this holiday from a Godly perspective and celebrate this freedom with the true freedom found only by accepting Jesus Christ as our Lord and personal Saviour.

-But before we delve into the amazing spiritual things that we can learn from the Fourth of July celebration, let us first read some fun facts about this specific holiday.
+But before we delve into the amazing spiritual things we can learn from the Fourth of July celebration, let us first read some fun facts about this specific holiday.

 Fun Facts About the Fourth of July